python/peps/peps/pep-0639/appendix-rejected-ideas.rst

 are glob patterns rather than literal paths.

-This allows tools to locate them and know the exact values of the ``License-File`` core metadata fields without having to traverse the source tree of the project and match globs, potentially allowing easier, more efficient and reliable programmatic inspection and processing.
+This allows tools to locate them and know the exact values of the ``License-File`` Core Metadata fields without having to traverse the source tree of the project and match globs, potentially allowing easier, more efficient and reliable programmatic inspection and processing.